jlguenego/node-expose-sspi/README.md

 ## Typescript

-This module is written in two part: one native in C++ (Windows toolchain) and the other one in Typescript.
-So anything else is needed to use this module in typescript code.
+This module is ready to be used with both typescript and javascript.
+No need extra typings.

 [Typescript example](./doc/typescript.md)